gcalab/files/Methods in Molecular Biology/Viruses/ReadMe.md

   mktrj(modes, mode=7, pdb=pdb, file=traj_file) #Saves the 7th normal mode as a pdb for visualizing
 }
 ```

+> [!TIP]
+> Use the `get_nma.R` script in the [project/](https://github.com/gcalab/files/tree/master/Methods%20in%20Molecular%20Biology/Viruses/project) folder to get the fluctuation data and the first non trivial mode (usually the 7th normal mode) from the normal mode analysis.
+This file will out csv files containing fluctuation data and PDB files for the normal mode (also called trajectory file in this context).
+To use the script you might need to change the input and output folders if you want to call/save data somewhere else.

 > The first six modes are so-called trivial modes with zero frequency and correspond to rigid-body rotation and translation.
 See:[Bio3D NMA Guide](http://www.thegrantlab.org/bio3d/articles/online/nma_vignette/Bio3D_nma.html)

 > [!IMPORTANT]